Ozma777/OZslashem/README.md

 the old version is prebuilt in the zip file but it is really not anywhere near ALL the changes to the source I made after. quick notes on https://github.com/Ozma777/OZslashem/blob/master/OzSlashem(PrebuiltOld).zip

+<NEW NOTES>:
+ attempting to RE-update ONLY the prebuilt to a working game WITHOUT Working Clockwork Automaton and Incantifier Races (they will still be simple humans) but the new changes other than those two races should work.
+  I will update Readme.MD when this is done,
+  (Creating a diff between OldvsNew and then NOT adding Clockwork/Incantifier specifics will be tricky) It would of course be easier if someone could figure out why it won't build at present and help fix it.

+<OLD NOTES>:
 MAKE SURE you savescum or you might find that some random problem kills your game with a unexpected cannibalistic thing or level crash

 EDIT: MAJOR PROBLEM I FORGOT!
 ALL the traps are different colours (you can blame L's terrain patch for that)